ellereeeee/blog-posts/2018-01-16 The Beginner's Guide to ReactJS part 7.md

 ### Make Basic Forms with React

+This section will discuss how to make a basic form with React, how to prevent default submit behavior with `onSubmit`, and how to get values from a form.

 #### Preventing Default Behavior

 Let's start with a basic input and submit button in a form element: